-The Council's FMPs (NPFMC 2018a, 2019) explicitly describe the Council's commitment to review management issues and this is reflected in the numerous Council meetings that take place each year.
+The Council's FMPs explicitly describe the Council's commitment to review management issues and this is reflected in the numerous Council meetings that take place each year.
 Similarly, the BOF websites have dedicated pages to their public meetings and agendas and outcomes reflect a commitment to review previously agreed management measures.

 There is an agreed system to finance the fishery management organizations and arrangements.
 In general, the costs of fisheries management and conservation are funded through Congressional and state appropriations that follow the federal and state budget cycles.
-Cost recovery from certain fleet sectors is also in operation.
-The MSA authorizes and requires the collection of cost recovery fees for the incremental cost of limited access privilege programs, such as the CDQ Program.
+Cost recovery from certain fleet sectors, including BSAI and GOA flatfish stocks, is also in operation.
+The MSA authorizes and requires the collection of cost recovery fees for the incremental costs of limited access privilege programs.
 Cost recovery fees recover the actual costs directly related to the management, data collection, and enforcement of the programs.
-The current groundfish observer program is a further example of management, research, and enforcement of the groundfish stocks in the BSAI and GOA are reported in the BSAI and GOA Groundfish FMPs.
+The current groundfish observer program is a further example of management being financially supported through cost recovery.
+Estimates of the costs for federal and state management, research, and enforcement of the groundfish stocks in the BSAI and GOA are reported in the BSAI and GOA Groundfish FMPs.

-There are procedures at multiple levels to review management measures, and the MSRA is reviewed by Congress every five years and is periodically revised and reauthorized.
-The adaptive management approach taken in the Alaska Pacific fisheries requires regular and periodic review.
-Component parts of the FMPs are regularly reviewed, including outcome indicators, and various levels of Environmental Impact Statements (EISs) are undertaken when the FMPs are amended to review the environmental and socio-economic consequences, as well as assess the effectiveness of the changes.
+There are procedures at multiple levels to review management measures, and the MSA is reviewed by Congress every five years and is periodically revised and reauthorized.
+The adaptive management approach taken in the BSAI and GOA flatfish stocks fisheries requires regular and periodic review.
+Component parts of the FMPs are regularly reviewed, including outcome indicators, and various levels of Environmental Impact Statements (EIS) are undertaken when the FMPs are amended in order to review the environmental and socio-economic consequences, as well as assess the effectiveness of the changes.
 Stakeholders are actively encouraged to participate in Council and BOF meetings and, in so doing, opportunity to review management measures is provided.
-Stock status is reviewed and updated annually, producing SAFE reports for the federally managed GOA and BSAI target stocks.
-ADFG also conducts scientific research and surveys.
-The SAFE reports document stock status and significant trends or changes in the resource, marine ecosystems and fishery over time.
-The reports also assess the relative success of existing state and Federal fishery management programs and, based on stock status indicators, provide recommendations for annual quotas and other fishery management measures.
+Stock status is reviewed and updated annually, producing SAFE reports for the BSAI and GOA flatfish stocks.
+ADFG also conducts scientific research and surveys on its state-managed flatfish fisheries.
+These SAFE reports document stock status and significant trends or changes in the resource, marine ecosystems and fishery over time.
+The reports also assess the relative success of existing state and Federal fishery management programs and based on stock status indicators, provide recommendations for annual quotas and other fishery management measures.

 The Council (and NMFS) as well as the BOF (and ADFG) provide substantial amounts of information on their websites, including agenda of meetings, discussion papers, and records of decisions.
-The Council and the BOF actively encourage stakeholder participation, and all Council and BOF deliberations are conducted in open, public sessions.
+The Council and the BOF actively encourage stakeholder participation, and all Council and BOF deliberations are conducted in open, public session.
 Anyone may submit regulatory proposals, and all such proposals are given due consideration by both the Council and the BOF.